 The above documents are hereby adopted and declared to be a part of this Local Law.
-The Flood Insurance Study and/or maps are on file at: the Village Office, 85 Main Street, Cold Spring, New York.
+The Flood Insurance Study and/or maps are on file at: -the Village Office, 85 Main Street, Cold Spring, New York, and at www.FEMA.org.